xpresserjs/url-shortner-tutorial/blog.md

 dynamic values from the database.

 Remember our `index.ejs` is rendered by the `AppController@index` controller route action.
-So that is where we will get list of urls from the database and provide it to `index.ejs`
+So that is where we will get a list of URLs from the database and provide it to `index.ejs`

 Modify the `index` method in `AppController` to look like so: